cyterat/mil-products-aggregator/README.md

 <img src="data/telegram-bot/telegram-bot-group-1.png" align="left"><br clear="left">

-❗ _NOTE: IT NEEDS ADMIN RIGHTS TO WORK IN GROUP CHATS_
+❗ _NOTE: THE BOT NEEDS ADMIN RIGHTS TO WORK IN GROUP CHATS,<br>All other permissions can be disabled as shown below_

 <img src="data/telegram-bot/telegram-bot-group-2.png" width>